jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 = Storage Guidance Vocabulary

 #add[You could suggest addition], #delete[or deletion.]
+#MRT[Ruben makes margin note]
 We can refer to acronyms like: @oidc.
 It was long before, but now short @oidc.
+#IRT[Ruben makes inline note]

-#todo[why start annew an not use Shape Trees?]
+// #todo[why start anew and not use Shape Trees?]

-To empower automated clients to correctly store resources, we suggest the usage of a descriptive vocabulary.
+To empower automated clients to correctly store @rdf resources, we suggest the usage of a descriptive vocabulary.
-#MRT[Ruben makes margin note]
-Existing structure definitions of data spaces like Type Index and Shape Trees focus on read queries and insufficiently support write queries.
+Existing structure definitions of data spaces like Type Index @bib:type-index and Shape Trees @bib:shape-tree focus on read queries and insufficiently support write queries.
 These structure definitions fail to express the underlying decision-making of why a resource is stored where it is.

 We therefore introduce a new vocabulary, @sgv.
-#IRT[Ruben makes inline note]
 This vocabulary takes inspiration from the Shape Tree Specification, but does not extend it.
 The vocabulary aims to express where and why a resource is stored in a location.
-@sgv is created with a primary focus on @ldp interfaces.
-We suggest an interface where @ldp containers can be structured.
+@sgv is created with a primary focus on @ldp @bib:ldp interfaces, extending @ldp containers to be be structured.
 A container marked as structured has a strict definition of where containing containers/resources are located.
 We shortly introduce some basic concepts in @sgv:
 #list(marker: "",
-[*Resource Collection*: Corresponds to an @ldp container.], [*Structured Collection*: A canonical or derived collection.], [*Canonical Collection*: A resource collection containing resources.], [*Derived Collection* A resource collection that stores resources already stored by one or more other structured containers.], [*Resource Description*: A way of describing resources, for example through @shex or @shacl.], [*Group Strategy*: A description of how resources should be grouped together, for example: my images have are grouped per creation date.], [*Save Condition*: When multiple collections are eligible to save a resource, the save condition decides what collection(s) actually save the resource.],
+[*Resource Collection*: Corresponds to a group of resources.], [*Unstructured Collection*: Corresponds to a classical @ldp container.], [*Structured Collection*: A canonical or derived collection.], [*Canonical Collection*: A resource collection containing resources.], [*Derived Collection*: A resource collection that stores resources already stored by one or more other structured containers.], [*Resource Description*: A way of describing resources, for example through @shex or @shacl.], [*Group Strategy*: A description of how resources should be grouped together, for example: my images have are grouped per creation date.], [*Save Condition*: When multiple collections are eligible to save a resource, the save condition decides what collection(s) actually save the resource.],